-- How does the program incorporate the target population's traditions, beliefs, and customs? - How does the program incorporate cultural elements regarding mental health and well-being? - How does the program demonstrate sensitivity to historical issues (e.g.: immigration, war trauma)? - Please describe the history of the development of this program.
+7. CULTURAL RELEVANCE How well does the program address cultural relevancy in its components?
+How are cultural elements considered and incorporated in the program components/design?
+What makes this program an API-focus ed program and culturally relevant/appropriate beyond bi-lingual/bi-cultural? , • What strategies does this program use to outreach to the target population? • How does the program incorporate the target population's traditions, beliefs, and cust oms? • How does the program incorporate cultural elements regarding mental health and we ll-being? • How does the program demonstrate sensitivity to historical issues (e.g.: immigration, war trauma)? • Please describe the history of the development of this program.
 Has the program had input from the community in the design and/or evaluation of the program?
 WAS THE INFORMATION PROVIDED ADEQUATE?
-Yes □ No □ REVIEWER'S COMMENTS: 8.
+Yes 🗖 No 🗖 REVIEWER'S COMMENTS: 8.
 STAFFING Does the staffing plan make sense given the program design?
-How many staff members are needed to run the program?
-Mow many stajj members are needed to run the program?
-What would be each staff member's responsibilities?
-What kind of training/education/experience is required for each staff?
-(Staff train ned in cultural co mnetency or members of the population/community?) ica iii caitarai co. injection of Does each staff need to be bi-lingual and/or bi-cultural?
-In what languages/cultural ıres?
-What is the ratio in terms of staff to caseload? , ,,, WAS THE INFORMATION PROVIDED ADEQUATE?
-Yes 🗆 No 🗆 REVIEWER'S COMMENTS: Q DRACTICE SETTING - What type of setting is needed for service delivery?
-9. PRACTICE SETTING - What type of setting is needed for service delivery?
+How many staff members are needed to run the program? • What would be each staff member's responsibilities? • What kind of training/education/experience is required for each staff?
+(Staff trained is in cultural comp etency or members of the population/community?) • Does each staff need to be bi-lingual and/or bi-cultural?
+In what languages/cultures? • What is the ratio in terms of staff to caseload?
+WAS THE INFORMATION PROVIDED ADEQUATE?
+Yes 🗖 No 🗖 REVIEWER'S COMMENTS: 9.
+PRACTICE SETTING - What type of setting is needed for service delivery?
 Did the submission state what type of setting is needed?
-Did the saumission state what type of setting is needed.
 10. INDICATIONS OF EFFECTIVENESS Is the program effective?
-Is there sufficient information provided to support the effe ctiveness of the p orogram?
-Has the program been evaluated or is currently being evaluated?
-If so, please describe the evaluation design including methods and componen interviews, surveys, pre-post tests, consumer satisfaction surveys, Community • • mental health screening/re-screening, etc.) (Are the evaluation methods and instruments app ropriate for the target population/community?) o Do these methods involve the target participants in active reflection to allow the community to idantify what Do these methods involve the target participants in active reflection to allow is important to them?
-(Was there opportunity for the target community/pop • input/feedback on program design, implementation, and evaluation?) diation to provide • Was the evaluation conducted internally (by staff) or externally (by contract e evaluator)?
-If data (quantitative and/or qualitative) has been collected, what measurements What were the biggest barriers in the data collection process, if there was any?
+Is there sufficient information provided to support the effectiver less of the progra am?
+Has the program been evaluated or is currently being evaluated? • If so, please describe the evaluation design including methods and components ( interviews, surveys, pre-post tests, consumer satisfaction surveys, Community-bas mental health screening/re-screening, etc.) (Are the evaluation methods and ins struments approp priate for the target population/community?) • Do these methods involve the target participants in active reflection to allow the important to them?
+(Was there opportunity for the target community/population to provide inpu it/feedback on program design, implementation, and evaluation?)
+1) 2 • Was the evaluation conducted internally (by staff) or externally (by contract eva • If data (quantitative and/or qualitative) has been collected, what measurements were used? • What were the biggest barriers in the data collection process, if there was any?
 WAS THE INFORMATION PROVIDED ADEQUATE?
-Yes □ No 🗆 REVIEWER'S COMMENTS: REVIEWER 3 CONTINIENTS:

-11. AGENCY INFORMATION Ple Please include the following information and be as specific as possible: • Please provide name/contact information. • How do the board, management, and staff of the agency reflect the community to he program inte ends to serve?
-(Are members of the target population/community represented at these levels?) • How does the agency provide ongoing support and training for its staff? • Please describe your history working with the target population or the community .
-(Was there a ny documented history of positive involvements with the target community/population?)
-W AS THE INFORMATION PROVIDED ADEQUATE?
-Yes 🗆 No 🗆 REVIEWER'S COMMENTS: 12 ADDITIONAL COMMENTS - Please comment on the overall strengths and weakne sses of the prod tram VIEWER'S COMMENTS: sses of the prog grain.
-KE VIEWER 3 COMMENTS: l
+Yes 🗖 No 🗖 REVIEWER'S COMMENTS: 11.
+AGENCY INFORMATION Please include the following information and be as specific as possible: Please provide name/contact information. .
+1 2 () • How do the board, management, and staff of the agency reflect the community the pr ogram intends t o serve?
+(Are members of the target population/community represented at these levels?)
+How does the agency provide ongoing support and training for its staff?
+W7 .1 1 .
+1 • Please describe your history working with the target population or the community. (' was there any d ocumented history of positive involvements with the target community/population?)
+V P WAS THE INFORMATION PROVIDED ADEQUATE?
+Yes 🗖 No 🗖 REVIEWER'S COMMENTS: 1 (.1 12.
+ADDITIONAL COMMENTS - Please comment on the overall strengths and wea knesses of the program.
+REVIEWER'S COMMENTS:

-CALIFORNIA REDUCING DISPARITIES PROJECT (CRDP) ASIAN PACIFIC ISLANDER STRATEGIC PLANNING WORKGROUP (API-SPW)

-INNOVATION/STRATEGY (CATEGORY #3)
+CALIFORNIA REDUCING DISPARITIES PROJECT (CRDP) ASIAN PACIFIC ISLANDER STRATEGIC PLANNING WORKGROUP (API-SPW) INNOVATION/STRATEGY (CATEGORY #3) REVIEWER FEEDBACK

-REVIEWER FEEDBACK